CaptainSifff/myfirstrepo/README.md

 This is my first repository.
 I can't remember all the others that I created...

 ## What is this repository about?
-This repsoitory  is about my first project.
+This repository  is about my first project.